wtfd-tech/wtfd/README.md

 	"smtprelaymailwithport": "<Sender address (e.g. wtfdsender@wtfd.tech:25)>",
 	"smtprelaymailpassword": "<Password for sender>",
-	"ServiceDeskRateLimitInterval": <Interval (in seconds) where access is tracked>, "ServiceDeskRateLimitReports": <Maximun ammount of access per user in interval> }
+	"ServiceDeskRateLimitInterval": <Interval (in seconds) where access is tracked>, "ServiceDeskRateLimitReports": <Maximum ammount of access per user in interval> }
 ```